olivere/elastic/README.md

 The reason it doesn't have the 1.0 version tag is that it's incomplete.

+Elastic supports and has been tested in production with the following Elasticsearch versions: 0.90, 1.0, 1.1.
+However, we will keep a focus on 1.1 because that's the version we use in our projects.

 ElasticSearch has quite a few features.
 A lot of them are not yet implemented in Elastic (see below for details).
 I add features and APIs as required.
 It's straightforward